vitiral/notes/leetcode/cheatsheet.md

     positive/negative/rational/etc?
   - Make sure every term is well defined.
 - Do a trivial example by hand to make sure you understand the problem
   - Reduce scope if necessary
   - Graph it out in text or do several solutions in table form to look for patterns
   - Do each step of what is *wanted* manually, poiting out where things are "just working"
   - Find boundary conditions
+  - Solve for boundary conditions.
+Solve for f(0) + f(1) + f(2) and see if
+    f(2) can be made general.
-- Take another look at the problem, what strategies/datastructures/etc are the most likely to solve it?
+- Take another look at the problem, what strategies/datastructures/etc are most likely to solve it?
 - Discuss the posibilities (with yourself and interviewer), let them know how your thought process works and where you are unsure.
+  - point out algorithms/proofs/data-sets you _wish_ you had.
 - Dive in: try to solve the problem "manually" using the method you came up with.